savasy/Turkish-Bert-Based-NERModel/README.md

 # How the model was trained
-This model is based on BERTurk https://huggingface.co/dbmdz/bert-base-turkish-cased
+This model is used for Name Entity Recognition based on BERTurk for Turkish Language https://huggingface.co/dbmdz/bert-base-turkish-cased

 Ner Model Link